-Groundwork London in partnership with Hammersmith & Fulham Council has been working with local residents to design and implement climate change adaptation measures on three housing estates, making them fit for the future.
+Groundwork London, in partnership with Hammersmith & Fulham Council, is working with local residents to design and implement climate change adaptation measures on three housing estates, making them fit for the future.

 Take a closer look at the climate proofing adaptations we've implemented on Queen Caroline Estate and Cyril Thatcher, Richard Knight and Eric Macdonald Houses with our 360 tour of the two sites.

 Climate scientists predict that climate change is likely to mean more winter flooding and summer heat waves in the UK.
 London needs to be prepared and adapt in order to minimise the impact extreme weather events will have on both the environment and on people's lives.